rafaelfriebe/rafaelfriebe.github.io/README.md

 Social-psychological and media-theoretical perspectives function as external limiting frameworks, grounding symbolic analysis in social structure, collective dynamics, and material mediation.
 Rather than synthesizing these idioms into a unified theory, my work maintains their tensions as analytically productive.

-## Film, Symbolic Structure, and Digital Mediation
+## Symbolic Structure, and Digital Mediation

 My long-term professional practice in filmmaking informs this perspective.
 Film operates as a site where symbolic structures become visible in embodied form — in gesture, silence, framing, rhythm, and spatial tension.
 Contemporary cinema continues to draw on mythic narrative grammars — crisis, descent, confrontation, transformation — yet these function as aesthetic architectures rather than spiritual doctrines.